nih-cfde/the-fair-cookbook/content/recipes/16/fair-api.md

 These various capabilities make an API extremely accessible, lowering many barriers to entry for interoperability and reusability of your API.

 ## Conclusion
-We've walked through a case study where we document an API using OpenAPI and SmartAPI extensions to build a document that will vastly improve the FAIRness of our API.
-After registering our API on an API catalog platform like [smart-api.info](https://smart-api.info/) we'll permit humans and machines to find, introspect and interoperate with our API.
-Furthermore, existing tooling around OpenAPI enables accessibility and reusability of our API in many programming languages and other standardized systems.
+We've walked you through a case study where we documented an API using OpenAPI and SmartAPI extensions to build a document that will vastly improve the FAIRness of your API.
+After registering your API on an API catalog platform such as [smart-api.info](https://smart-api.info/) you will enable  developers and programs to find, introspect and interoperate with our API.
+Furthermore, existing tooling around OpenAPI can enable the accessibility and reusability of your APIs in many programming languages and other standardized systems.